 Fast forward about 5 years, many jobs and a few failed business ventures in between.
 From the hustle and bustle of New York City to the sea breeze and palm trees of the Sunshine State.
 Now I’m living in Florida and I get a phone call from a trusted friend telling me to check out this business deal.
 It was network marketing.

-I came to my senses once I realized that I knew for a fact there was a better way than trading hours for dollars or than being a solopreneur.
+I knew for a fact there was a better way than trading hours for dollars or than being a solopreneur.
 It took time however.
 I didn’t just have a light bulb light up above my head.
 I had to go through failure after failure, hardship after hardship in order to really investigate and gather some facts.
 There were people earning a really good living in this challenging economy and I had to know how.

 Once I got involved in network marketing it felt like I had made a smart move.
 Even when money was tight I knew that I could grow into a successful entrepreneur.
 I knew that I had found a system where I could apply some simple principles, sharpen other talents and I was on my way.